FBAR Filing Deadline 2022

 The FBAR is not the most difficult of international tax forms.
 It does not require accounting or bookkeeping skills.
 Essentially, you have to locate the accounts’ maximum balance – which can be difficult.

-You have until October to File the FBAR
+You (Should) have until October to File the FBAR

 Depending on the type of account(s) you have, and whether the foreign financial institution provides the data may impact the time it takes you to complete the task.
 But, the two main issues involving the FBARs deal with the penalties for non-filing — which can be tough.

 The FBAR form is filed annually by any individual, entity, trust, etc. who has ownership, co-ownership or signature authority over foreign bank accounts and foreign financial accounts, which have an aggregate balance of more than $10,000 (USD) on any day of the year.
 The deadline for filing the FBAR is the same as your tax return, April.
-Therefore, your 2020 FBAR is due by April 2021 — but is on automatic extension until 2021.
-The memorandum can be found here.
+The automatic extension memorandum can be found here.

 What are the IRS Amnesty Programs for Filing Past FBAR?